Jeyhan Kartaltepe: Research and career

 In 2015 Kartaltepe joined the Rochester Institute of Technology, where she is Director of the Laboratory for Multiwavelength Astrophysics.
 She was a founder of the Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey (CANDELS) collaboration.

 She is part of leadership of the Cosmic Evolution Early Release Science Survey.
 CEERS is one of the first collaborations to conduct observations using the James Webb Space Telescope, and looks to better understand the abundance of galaxies with photometric redshifts between 3 and 9, as they were 11 – 13 billion years ago.
 Her other JWST project, COSMOS-Webb, surveyed a large patch of sky with a Near Infrared Camera.
 It combined these data with mid-infrared images captured simultaneously.
 COSMOS-Webb looks to probe the first moments in which massive galaxies formed, and, using weak lensing, looked to map the dark matter distribution at early stages.
 It will help to identify the first fully evolved galaxies, which had stopped being active in the first two billion years after the Big Bang.
-COSMOS-Webb received the largest number of observation hours on JWST.
+COSMOS-Webb received the largest number of observation hours on JWST and covers the most area of any JWST survey to date.
 Kartaltepe's first observations from COSMOS-Webb identified considerably more early galaxies than expected, indicating that the universe expanded faster than expected.

 Alongside her research, Kartaltepe is committed to science communication and outreach.
 She delivered a talk on the design of the James Webb Space Telescope at the 2022 Falling Walls.